 The primary purpose of roof cladding is to act as a rain screen so that no water enters the building from the outside.
 It is, however, equally important to ensure that the building is kept dry from inside.
 Because metal is a good heat conductor and is not absorbent, condensation forms on metal cladding under conditions of high humidity when surface temperatures drop below the dew point.

 The solutions in the Code of Practice apply to cold roofs, where there is a gap between the ceiling insulation and the roofing material.
 10.12.2 Warm Roofs require specific design to avoid internal moisture problems.
-They are discussed in more detail under 15.5 Insulated Panels.
+They are discussed in more detail under 15.5 Warm Roofs.